Plan your Universal Windows Platform (UWP) app

 - Prototype: Try out the flow with a quick prototype.

 What should users be able to do?
 For example, the travel app is "great at helping friends collaboratively create itineraries for group trips."
-Let's list the flows that we want to light up:
+Let's list the flows that we want to enable:

 - Create a trip with general information.